Melica racemosa

-Melica racemosa is a species of grass that is endemic to South Africa.
+Melica racemosa is a species of grass that is native to South Africa and Lesotho.

 Description

 It is perennial and caespitose with culms that are 30–60 cm long.
 The leaf sheaths are tubular and have closed at one end.
 The leaf blades are erect, flat and 4–30 cm long by 1.5–5 mm wide with smooth surfaces.
 The membraneis eciliate.
 It has an open, linear, and secund panicle which is 7–20 cm long.
 The main panicle branches are indistinct and almost racemose.

 The spikelets are cuneate, solitary, and have fertile spikelets that are pediceled.
 It has an acute apex with a chartaceous fertile lemma with hairs that are 2 mm long.
 The spikelets carry 2–3 sterile florets which are cuneate, clumped, and 2 mm long.
 Both the upper and lower glumes are elliptic, keelless, membranous, and have an acute apex.
 The lower glume is 4–8 mm long while the upper one is 5–9 mm long.
 Just like the lower glume, the fertile lemma is elliptic, keelless, and is 4–8 mm long.
 The sterile one though is glabrous.

 The flowers are fleshy, oblong, truncate, have 2 lodicules and grow together.
 They have 3 anthers with fruits that are caryopsis.
 The fruit is also have additional pericarp with a linear hilum.